Alabama Car Accident Lawsuits and Settlements

 Alabama Auto Accident Laws

-Alabama has its own unique laws that apply to auto accidents, including tort law, traffic laws (rules of the road), and insurance laws regulations.
+Alabama has its own unique laws that apply to auto accidents, including tort law, traffic laws (rules of the road), and insurance laws and regulations.
 Below is a brief outline of all the key Alabama laws in car accident lawsuits.

 Alabama 2-Year Statute of Limitations for Car Accident Lawsuits